 Based on your specific contact center environment and your responsibilities in it, you may need to be familiar with a much wider range of issues as you deploy T-Server.

 Reading Prerequisites

 You must read the Framework 7.6 Deployment Guide before using this T-Server Deployment Guide.
-That book contains information about the Genesys software you must deploy before deploying T-Server.
+The Framework 7.6 Deployment Guide contains information about the Genesys software you must deploy before deploying T-Server.